The Poems of Taliesin

 The Song of Taliesin

-In their original Cumbric language the poems had an intricate rhyme, rhythm and structure not preserved in the English translations, and this would have greatly aided their accurate transmission as oral history.
+In the original Cumbric language the poems would have had an intricate rhyme, rhythm and structure that is not preserved in the English translations, and this would have greatly aided their accurate transmission as oral history.

 The Book of Taliesin